EvanBG42/evanbg42.github.io/_posts/2022-12-23-games-i-beat.md

 # Deus Ex (2000) [PC]
 ![Deus Ex key art]({% link /assets/images/2022/deus_ex.png %})

 In some ways, Deus Ex is a game that feels like it hasn't aged a day.
-In others, it feels like it's still wobbly-kneed like a newborn fawn still trying to get its footing.
-The world design and the writing hold up remarkably well, and the very _X-Files_ aesthetic of everything is very charming.
+In others, it feels like it's wobbly-kneed like a newborn fawn still trying to get its footing.
+The world design and the writing hold up remarkably well, and the very _X-Files_ aesthetic of everything is charming.
 In gameplay, however, it feels deeply clunky.
 It tries to allow the player with an incredible amount of freedom -- it's a shooter, it's a stealth game, you can talk your way out of almost anything!
 But it never quite succeeds at any of those.

 I ended up playing a shooter-y style JC, but a lot of my time was spent cheesing enemies with grenades.

 # Sable (2021) [PC]
 ![Sable key art]({% link /assets/images/2022/sable.jpg %})

 Sable is a beautiful game in every sense.
-The music and sound design are beautiful.
+The music and sound design are incredible.
 The visuals are stunning.
 The story is touching.
 The world is a delight.

 The gameplay is largely focused on the style of exploration anyone who's played _Breath of the Wild_ will be familiar with, complete with grab-anywhere climbing and a glider.
 I thoroughly enjoyed my time with this game, and it is a joy to lose yourself in and just go exploring.

 I imagine I'll play this again once the memory has faded a bit more.